-The Quality Payment Program integrates existing incentive payment programs into a new reimbursement structure referred to as the Merit-Based Incentive Payments System (MIPS) as well as provides incentive payments under Advanced Alternative Payment Models (APMs).
+The Quality Payment Program integrates existing incentive payment programs into a new reimbursement structure called the Merit-Based Incentive Payments System (MIPS) and provides incentive payments under Advanced Alternative Payment Models (APMs).

 Understanding the MIPS Merit-Based Incentive Payment System

 What is MIPS?